-110 2.2.1 Thermal Conductivity
+2.2.1 Thermal Conductivity

 Curve-fitting using Eq.
 (1) can be conducted for the section of the heating curve where $t \gg r_n^2 / \alpha$.
 However, the late-time approximation with $t \gg r_n^2 / \alpha$ increases the time of measurement and necessitates that the 1/t term is negligible.
-When $t < r_n^2 / \alpha$ and for suitable t such that the model of Eq.
-(1) is valid, the B, C, D are difficult to directly determine using curve fitting by optimization where multiple values can be found to appropriately fit the same model of Eq.
+When $115 \quad t < r_n^2 / \alpha$ and for suitable t such that the model of Eq.
+(1) is valid, the constants $\{k, B, C, D\}$ are difficult to directly determine using curve fitting by optimization where multiple values can be found to appropriately fit the same model of Eq.
 (1).

-Given these disadvantages, this section introduces a method (the "Signal Processing SP Model") to use signal processing to reduce the time series associated with Eq.
-(1) to a simple. model.
-Least-squares curve-fitting is used with a modified version of Eq.
+Given these disadvantages, this section introduces a method, the "Signal Processing SP Model", which uses signal processing to reduce the time series associated with Eq.
+(1) to a simpler model.
+Least-squares curve-fitting is used with a

+120 modified version of Eq.
 (1) and the total SP dataset during heating.
-Errors introduced during the earlier time of heating are acceptably small, particularly when signal processing has modified the SP dataset as a time-domain signal and curve-fitting is used to obtain k in a least-squares fashion.
+Errors introduced during the earlier time of heating are acceptably small, particularly when signal processing has modified the SP dataset as a time-domain signal and k is obtained by a least-squares curve-fit.